-Since the end of January 2022, the warm weather has come because the influentially high-pressure air mass areas prevail over the LMB, with gradually decreasing water levels in both mainstream and tributaries.
-The data from the TMD predict that low pressure of air-mass will bring warm weather condition in the upper part of Thailand, Lao PDR and Viet Nam.
-From February to April, it is the transitional period between the winter and the summer, when the high-pressure air mass areas prevailing over Thailand will be weaken over the Mekong region.
+Since the start of January 2022, the cold weather has come because the influentially high-pressure air mass areas prevail over the LMB, with gradually decreasing water levels in both mainstream and tributaries.
+The data from the TMD predict that low pressure of air-mass will bring cool weather condition in the upper part of Thailand, Lao PDR and Viet Nam.
+From February is the transitional period from the winter to the summer, which the high-pressure air mass areas prevailing over Thailand will be weaken over the Mekong region.

-Figure 1 presents the weather map of 31 January 2022, showing a line of low pressure of the Monsoon Trough crossing the upper Mekong area of Thailand and norththern part of Lao PDR which could attract some rain for the next few days over those areas.
+Figure 1 presents the weather map of 23 January 2022, showing a line of low pressure of the Monsoon Trough crossing the upper Mekong area of Thailand and norththern part of Loa PDR which attract rainfall is forecasted for the next few days over those area.